ameybarapatre/ameybarapatre.github.io/vc.md

 ![](https://raw.githubusercontent.com/ameybarapatre/ameybarapatre.github.io/master/child-1.PNG)

 The visualization encodes the data for two categories viz. victims under 18 and above 18 with colors.
 Children are highlighted with the same color the text has been higlighted.
-This quickly shows that there have been more adult victims than children.Hovering on the victim shows all the other victims of the incident.
+This quickly shows that there have been more adult victims than children.
+Hovering on the victim shows all the other victims of the incident.

 ![](https://raw.githubusercontent.com/ameybarapatre/ameybarapatre.github.io/master/popups-7.PNG)